Union forces entered the Chesapeake Bay with impunity during the Civil War, once the CSS Virginia was destroyed

 The Chesapeake Bay has been a highway, more than a barrier, since Native Americans paddled to the Eastern Shore in canoes.
 Europeans used sailing ships as the 18-wheel trucks of the colonial era, penetrating up rivers to the Fall Line throughout Tidewater.
 Both pirates and warships have followed the same routes.
 Before invading Virginia in 1781, Lord Cornwallis wrote his superior in New York City that North Carolina was hard to conquer because it lacked "interior navigation," but:1

 Throughout the colonial era, ships sailed from Caribbean islands or Europe to trade directly with Tidewater plantations.
-The bay provided equally good access for pirates and foreign navies to attack those plantations.
-The range of land-based cannon (shore batteries) was inadequate to block the entrance to the Elizabeth and James rivers until Fort Calhoun was constructed on the Rip Raps shoal between Hampton and Norfolk in the 1840-50's.
+The bay provided equally good access for pirates and foreign navies to attack the plantations near the shoreline.
+Shore batteries were finally able to block the entrance to the Elizabeth and James rivers when Fort Calhoun was constructed on the Rip Raps shoal between Hampton and Norfolk by 1850.

 forts were built to block foreign ships from sailing up the James and Elizabeth rivers, and when cannon were finally powerful enough forts were built at Cape Charles and Cape Henry to control passage into the Chesapeake Bay